Cosmian/findex-server/documentation/docs/index.md

 # Cosmian Findex server

-The Cosmian Findex is a high-performance, [**open-source**](https://github.com/Cosmian/findex-server), server application written in [**Rust**](https://www.rust-lang.org/) that provides a REST API.
+The Cosmian Findex is a high-performance, [**open-source**](https://github.com/Cosmian/findex-server), server application written in [**Rust**](https://www.rust-lang.org/) that provides a REST API to index and search encrypted data.

 ## What is Findex?

 Findex is a cryptographic protocol designed to make search queries on an untrusted cloud server securely.
 Findex is concurrent and database-independent, allowing large database indexes to be outsourced securely without compromising usability.

 ![Architecture client server](./images/Findex.svg)